trallnag/ansible-role-aws-cli/CONTRIBUTING.md

 - Consult [`DEVELOPMENT.md`](DEVELOPMENT.md) for guidance regarding development.
 - Read [`RELEASE.md`](RELEASE.md) for details about the release process.

-If some things are unclear, feel free to reach out via GitHub Discussions.
+If some things are unclear, feel free to reach out.